 Can you please provide a brief overview of your journey in the film and TV industry?

-In 2013, I made the leap to independent production, creating numerous shows for TELUS Optik Local.
+In 2013, I made the leap to independent production, creating numerous shows for TELUS Originals.
 Over the next decade, I continued to produce documentaries and art projects that reflected my evolving vision.
 The diverse skills I’ve developed—spanning film studies, camera operation, editing, TV hosting, producing, directing—now inform my work as I develop and direct TV series.

 What are some of your key accomplishments?

-I’ve been fortunate to work on many interesting projects.
-Right now, we’re filming Crip Trip, a road trip documentary TV-series.
-It features my friend Daniel Ennett and I travelling across the continent, raising awareness about disability justice.
 A couple years ago I made a true crime TV-series called Dangerous Breed for NBC/Universal.
-That was wild.
-I made a documentary about my dad’s experiences in the arctic called Last of the Fur Traders.
-I was nominated for a Canadian Screen Award this year for directing a series called Dr. Savannah: Wildrose Vet.
+That was wild experience.
+I made a documentary about my dad’s time in the arctic called Last of the Fur Traders, which allowed my father and I to travel the entire western arctic.
+I was nominated for a Canadian Screen Award this year for directing the TV-series called Dr. Savannah: Wildrose Vet.

 What are your current and/or future projects?